-The second theme we are exploring for #MoreThanSunday is Creation.
+The third theme we are exploring for #MoreThanSunday is Creation.

 If you would like to sign up to the monthly #MoreThanSunday emails and receive these actions, reflections and podcasts directly into your inbox, you can sign up HERE.

 Let everything that has breath praise the LORD!
 Psalm 150:6 (NIV)

 Often reflections on creation start with the bigger picture.
 There is so much of all that has been created from the strong, old and magnificent trees, seas and rivers, earth and sky, etc. Disciples will want to have a prayerful grasp on all that God has made in all the world, inclusive of animal life, human life, plant life and all that we have been gifted in order to co-create, which increases the blessedness of creation to include ‘art and culture’.
 Creation is enormous and we bless the Lord for everything that is made.